TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 If the hostage **cooperates**, these items must be returned once the situation ends.
 If the hostage is **genuinely uncooperative**, you may retain those items.
+PD officers can not be taken hostage or negotiated for in trade deals

 You may **NOT**:
   - Bait, provoke, or manipulate a hostage into becoming uncooperative